 - Talk to someone about the stressors in your life.
 A trusted friend or family member can offer support and advice during this time.

-You may think skipping breaks during a time when there’s so much pressure to succeed is the way to go.
-But it’s important for you to remember to take care of yourself.
-Breaks can help recharge and refocus your energy.
-Taking a short walk, talking to a friend, or trying relaxation techniques can be beneficial.
-You shouldn’t be afraid to step away from your applications for a few minutes and give yourself some time to decompress.
+It may seem counter intuitive to take breaks during a time when there’s so much pressure to succeed.
+For your own mental health’s sake, it’s important for you to remember to take care of yourself.
+Taking breaks can help recharge and refocus your energy.
+This could be as simple as taking a short walk, talking to a friend, or trying some relaxation techniques.
+It is good to step away from your applications and give yourself time to decompress.

-During the college application process, it’s important to have a support system.
-Talking to someone you can trust about the pressures you may be feeling can be a significant help.
+During the college application process, it’s important to have a support system in place.
+Talking to someone you can trust about the stress and pressures you may be feeling can help.
 This could be a parent, counselor, teacher, or friend.
 They can offer emotional support and practical advice during this time.
 It’s also helpful to connect with fellow students going through the same experience.
-They may understand what you’re going through and can offer support and advice as well.
+They may understand what you’re going through and can offer support and advice.

 Remembering Your Worth

 It’s easy to get caught up in the pressure of getting into a certain school or achieving a specific goal.
-But it’s important to remember that this is just one part of life, and it does not define your worth.
-It’s important you are setting realistic expectations for yourself.
-The stress should not consume you – take care of yourself and remember that you are capable and worthy.
-No matter what happens with the applications.
+It’s important to remember that this is one part of life, and it does not define your worth.
+There are many paths to achieve goals and getting into a specific college does not determine your value.
+Set realistic expectations and ask for help when needed.
+The stress should not consume you.
+Instead, take care of yourself and remember that you are capable and worthy.